mathiasbynens/regenerate/README.md

 ### `regenerate.prototype.add(value1, value2, value3, ...)`

 Any arguments passed to `add()` are added to the set.
-Both code points (numbers) as symbols (strings consisting of a single Unicode symbol) are accepted.
+Both code points (numbers) as symbols (strings consisting of a single Unicode symbol) are accepted, as well as arrays containing values of these types.

 ```js
 regenerate().add(0x1D306, 'A', '©', 0x2603).toString();